madisonmschmitt/madisonmschmitt.github.io/README.md

 The Rio 2016 Summer Games thus took its place in the long history of Olympics.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1d8ehFnET-4kXbqxt-qlYl8eImN3JuRpapXJSAC8itaI&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

-# The Battle of Gettysburg
-The Battle of Gettysburg, fought from July 1 to July 3, 1863, is considered the most important engagement of the American Civil War.
-Though the great Confederate general would go on to win other victories, the Battle of Gettysburg irrevocably turned the tide of the Civil War in the Union’s favor.
-<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1DYHaG4GadC0zVkkkhQN49-8WrLa5RQWcunLoWKFP3j4&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>